Don’t Let Your Employer Underpay You After Misclassifying Your Job Status

 - Evaluation of job performance

-To find out if you have a claim, contact us online or call our law office at 917-639-5350 or toll free 1-877-390-8732.
-Our New York employee misclassification attorneys offer free initial consultations and we collect no fees unless we are successful in obtaining compensation on your behalf.
+To find out if you have a claim, reach out to us online or call our law office at 917-639-5350.
+Our New York attorneys offer free initial consultations about employee misclassification cases.
+We collect no fees unless we are successful in obtaining compensation on your behalf.

 Our international staff speaks Polish, Spanish, Chinese (Mandarin and Cantonese) and Russian.